natescherer/ChangelogManagement/docs/Add-ChangelogData.md

 ```

 ### -OutputPath
-The path to the output changelog file, if it is different than than the source path
+The path to the output changelog file; defaults to the same path as the source file

 ```yaml
 Type: String